-Each program director appoints an admission committee that evaluates all completed applications and interviews those candidates that meet the requirements established by the residency program.
-Once candidates have been interviewed, the results are sent to the Office the Assistant Dean for Graduate Dental Education.
+Each program director appoints an admission committee that evaluates all completed applications and interviews those applicants who meet the requirements established by the residency program.
+Once applicants have been interviewed, the results are sent to the Office the Assistant Dean for Graduate Dental Education.

-The Office of the Assistant Dean for Graduate Dental Education appoints and Admissions and Committee comprised of the Director of Promotions the Office of Graduate Programs, the Dean for Student Affairs, program's directors or their representatives, graduate students. and/ or a representative from the Counseling and Guidance Office.
+The Office of the Assistant Dean for Graduate Dental Education appoints an Admissions and Promotions Committee comprised of the Director of the Office of Graduate Programs, the Dean for Student Affairs, program directors or their representatives, graduate students, and/ or a representative from the Counseling and Guidance Office.
 All applications are reviewed by the committee.
-Before submitting a final recommendation for admission to the Dean of the School of Dental Medicine.
+Potential candidates are selected and interviewed by the committee, before submitting a final recommendation for admission to the Dean of the School of Dentistry.